 2 – Double-check to make sure readers submit a valid email address

 A quick and easy way to do this is to enable the double opt-in option available with most email marketing tools we have today.
-A free tool like MailChimp offers both Single Opt-in and Double opt-in.
+Free tools like Constant Contact or Mailchimp offer both Single Opt-in and Double opt-in.

 Here is how the double opt-in functions:

 - Readers fill the form on your website

 - A confirmation email will be sent to them with a link to click and verify their email.

 If they don’t click the link in the confirmation message, That could mean the email submitted was not valid, so the address will not be added to your list.

 MailChimp is, by far, one of the most used free email marketing platforms for bloggers and small businesses.
 However, there is a paid version.
 You may want to read this post for details about MailChimp pricing

 Some people argue that the double opt-in slows down the subscription process for some readers.
 But I think that excuse is not strong enough.
 Not enabling it is opening doors to more invalid subscriptions

 3 – Always clean your list to remove invalid addresses

 One of the things you must often do to maintain a responsive email list is to remove invalid emails constantly.